saakshammm/saakshammm/README.md

 # 👋 Hey, I'm Saksham

-I'm a computer science student who enjoys solving problems with code and learning things that actually matter.
+I'm a computer applications student who enjoys solving problems with code and learning things that actually matter.
 Right now, I’m focused on building a solid foundation in programming, machine learning, and real-world development workflows.

 ---